surma/surma.dev/content/things/compile-js.md

 The `create_IO_global()` function is something the transpiler injects into every program as part of the so-called prelude, making the `IO` object available as a global.
-If your program doesn't use it, the C++ compiler's Dead Code Eliminiation (DCE) will remove it for you!
+If your program doesn’t use it, the C++ compiler’s Dead Code Eliminiation (DCE) will remove it for you!
 I used this infrastructure to write a whole [battery of tests].
 For example: